-The written test will consist of a one-hour indoor exam.
-Topics included in the written exam will include characters and habitats of listed species, ethics of collecting and vouchering, and comparisons of rare species and similar but more common species.
+The written test will consist of a one-hour indoor exam administered the morning of the first full day.
+Exam topics will include characters, geography, and habitats of listed species, ethics of collecting and vouchering, and comparisons of rare species and similar but more common species.
 A list of all such rare species in the region will be available from the examiner or posted on the NWL web site at least 3 months in advance of the exam.
 To pass the indoor exam requires a score of 80% or better.
 Results will be promptly reported to the oversight Board.
 Successful applicants will receive a certificate signed by the examiner on behalf of the NWL.